Topological Response Theory of Abelian Symmetry-Protected Topological Phases in Two Dimensions

 We are now well prepared to generalize the above picture to arbitrary finite Abelian group $G$ with $k\geq 2$ generators.
 The $\tilde{\vec{K}}$ matrix of the response theory has $k$ diagonal elements, yielding $\mathbb{Z}_{m_1}\times\mathbb{Z}_{m_2}\times\cdots\mathbb{Z}_{m_k}$ classification.
 The $\frac{k(k-1)}{2}$ off-diagonal elements determine the braiding statistics between the gauge fluxes and the classification is $\prod_{i<j}\mathbb{Z}_{(m_i,m_j)}$.
 Therefore, we conclude that for a given symmetry group $G=\prod_{i=1}^k \mathbb{Z}_{m_i}$, the Abelian Chern-Simons theory construction can give $\prod_{i=1}^k \mathbb{Z}_{m_i}\times\prod_{ i<j} \mathbb{Z}_{(m_i,m_j)}$ classification of possible SPT phases.
 In fact, what we have obtained turns out to be a subset of the cohomological classification~\cite{Chen_arxiv2011}, which gives additional $\prod_{i<j<k}\mathbb{Z}_{(m_i, m_j, m_k)}$ classes \footnote{For ${G}=\prod_{i=1}^k \mathbb{Z}_{m_i}$, one finds~\cite{Propitius_thesis} $H^3(G, \mathbb{U}(1))=\prod_{i} \mathbb{Z}_{m_i}\prod_{i<j} \mathbb{Z}_{(m_i,m_j)}\prod_{i<j<k}\mathbb{Z}_{(m_i, m_j, m_k)}$.
 Clearly, when $k\geq 3$ the Abelian Chern-Simons theory approach fails to capture the classes of SPT phases associated with $\mathbb{Z}_{(m_i, m_j, m_k)}$.
 Physically, this is because the gauge fluxes in the topological response theory carry non-Abelian statistics~\cite{Propitius_thesis}.}.

-It is quite clear what is the limitation of the present approach: the gauged theory is bound to be Abelian.
-However, even with Abelian symmetry group SPT phases can become non-Abelian after the symmetry group is gauged.
-Simplest such example is $G=\mathbb{Z}_n\times\mathbb{Z}_n\times\mathbb{Z}_n$.
-In fact, for any $(m_i, m_j, m_k)>1$, there exists ``non-Abelian'' SPTs.
-We leave the study of these phases for future publications.
+{It is now clear what is the limitation of the present approach: Since the currents in the SPT phase all carry Abelian charges, the gauged theory is bound to be Abelian.
+A simple example that goes beyond this scheme is $G=\mathbb{Z}_m\times H$ with $H$ having appropariate projective representations (e.g $H=\mathbb{Z}_m\times\mathbb{Z}_m$).
+Then the gauge flux of the $\mathbb{Z}_m$ subgroup can transform projectively under the other subgroup $H$, which implies symmetry-protected degeneracy associated with the flux~\cite{Chen_2013}.
+Consequently the gauged theory exhibits certain non-Abelian character.
+We leave the study of these phases for future publications. }

 {\it Fermionic SPT Phases.} We now study fermionic SPT phases protected by a symmetry group $G=\mathbb{Z}_m$.
-The conservation of total fermion parity is considered as a physical constraint rather than a symmetry.
 We will show quite interestingly, the classification exhibits an even-odd effect: for odd $m$ the classification is $\mathbb{Z}_m$ while for even $m$, it is $\mathbb{Z}_{2m}$.
-The $\mathbb{Z}_m$ classes for odd $m$ are nothing but the $\mathbb{Z}_m$ classes for bosonic SPT phases.

-The main difference between fermionic systems and bosonic ones is that the ``identity'' particle is a fermion which itself has a statistical angle $\pi$.
-This implies that when we consider the equivalence classes of the braiding statistics of fluxes in the gauged theory, we are free to attach fermions to them and the statistical angle can be changed by $\pi$~\cite{Gu_2010ftop, Freedman_AP2004}.
-We already see there is a difference between even and odd $m$, since $\mathbb{Z}_m$ gauge theory with even $m$ contains a dyonic excitation with fermionic statistics while for odd $m$ this is not the case.
+The main difference between fermionic systems and bosonic ones is that the ``fundamental'' particles are fermions which themselves have a statistical angle $\pi$. { Therefore, regardless of the SPT structure, the statistical angle of a flux can always be changed by $\pi$ via attachment of an odd number of fundamental fermions~\cite{Gu_2010ftop, Freedman_AP2004}.
+This has profound consequence on the the equivalence classes of the braiding statistics of fluxes in the gauged theory.
+In fact, we already see there is a difference between even and odd $m$, since in a $\mathbb{Z}_m$ gauge theory with even $m$, it is always possible to change the statistical angle of fluxes by $\pi$ via attaching certain number of gauge charges (i.e. there are dyonic excitations with fermionic statistics) while for odd $m$ this is not the case.}